Lake Pend Oreille Idaho Club

 In the event of a vacancy in the office of the President of the Lake Pend Oreille Idaho Club, the Vice President shall become the President for the unexpired term.
 In the event of a vacancy in the office of Vice President, a successor from among the members of the Board of Directors may be elected by a majority of the remaining members of the Board of Directors.
 In the event of a vacancy of any other member of the board, the vacancy may be filled by presidential appointment subject to the majority approval of the existing Board of Directors.
 The appointed Board Member shall hold office until the replaced Board Member’s term expires unless removed prior to the end of term by the Board of Directors as described in 4.3a.

 The President shall be the Chief Executive Officer of the Association and subject to the control of the Board of Directors.
-The President shall preside at all meetings of the Association and the Board of Directors.
-He shall preside at all meetings of the Association and the Board of Directors.
-He shall, with the Treasurer, sign all written contracts authorized by the Board of Directors and have the general powers and duties of management usually vested in the office of the President of the club.
-He shall have other duties as may be prescribed by the Board of Directors or the By-laws.
-He shall have a vote only in the case of a tie.
+The president shall preside at all meetings of the Association and the Board of Directors.
+He/she shall, with the Treasurer, sign all written contracts authorized by the Board of Directors and have the general powers and duties of management usually vested in the office of the President of the club.
+He/she shall have other duties as may be prescribed by the Board of Directors or the By-Laws.
+He/she shall have a vote only in the case of a tie.

 In the absence or disability of the President, the Vice President shall perform the duties of the President and when so acting shall have all of the powers and shall be subject to all of the restrictions of the President.
 The Vice President shall have other powers and perform other duties as may be prescribed by the Board of Directors.

-The Secretary shall keep or cause to be kept, at a principal office or such other place as the Board of Directors may order, a book of minutes of all meetings of the Lake Pend Oreille Idaho Club and of the Board of Directors including the time and place of holding, whether regular, or closed, how authorized, the notice thereof given, the names of directors present at the Director’s meeting and the proceedings thereof.
+The Secretary shall keep or cause to be kept, a digital backup of minutes of all General Member’s Meetings of the Lake Pend Oreille Idaho Club and of the Board of Directors including the time and place of holding, whether regular, or closed, how authorized, the notice thereof given, the names of directors present at the Director’s meeting and the proceedings thereof.
+These minutes shall also be posted on the LPOIC web site under Forum/General.
 The Secretary shall be responsible for correspondence, minutes of meetings and other documents.
-She/he shall be charged with their safekeeping.
-The Secretary shall give, or cause to be given, notice of the meetings of the Club and the Board of Directors, as required by the By-Laws and shall have other powers and perform other duties as may be prescribed by the Board of Directors or by the By-Laws.
+He/She shall be charged with their safekeeping.
+The Secretary shall give, or cause to be given, notice of the meetings of the Club and Board of Directors, as required by the By-Laws and shall have other powers and perform other duties as may be prescribed by the Board of Directors or by the By-Laws.

 The principal address of the Lake Pend Oreille Idaho Club is PO Box 1589, Sandpoint, Idaho 83864.